marooncn/Defect-Detection-Classifier/README.md

 * scikit-learn `sudo pip install scikit-learn`
 * [gcForest](https://github.com/kingfengji/gcForest)
 * [AutoKeras](https://github.com/jhfjhfj1/autokeras) <br>
-compile from source code and revise according to [this issue](https://github.com/jhfjhfj1/autokeras/issues/144) currently, Auto-Keras is only compatible with: Python 3.6.
-And we need install the depedencies under python3.
+Currently, Auto-Keras is only compatible with: Python 3.6.
+And we need install the depedencies under python3.[2019.5.10]
 ### run ###
 ~~~
 # read README.md in models folder and download weight file of pre-trained VGG on the ImageNet dataset.